sschmidTU/wadoku-to-yomitan-converter/README.md

 # Wadoku to Yomitan Converter

-This lets you convert a EDICT version of Wadoku (well-known Japanese-German dictionary) to be used/imported in Yomitan (or Yomichan).
+This lets you convert an EDICT version of Wadoku (well-known Japanese-German dictionary) to be used/imported in Yomitan (or Yomichan).

 ## Usage